relaycorp/relaynet-pohttp-js/README.md

 ## Use in integration or functional tests

-Per the Relaynet specs, bindings like PoHTTP must be used over TLS, but this validation can be turned off in test suites that send requests to a mock HTTP server by setting the environment variable `POHTTP_TLS_REQUIRED` to `'false'`.
+Per the Relaynet specs, bindings like PoHTTP must be used over TLS, but this validation can be turned off in test suites that send requests to a mock HTTP server by setting the environment variable `POHTTP_TLS_REQUIRED` to `false`.

 ## Support